 The Distance Decay can be run on all of your customers or on customers that are associated with a specific location.
 In order to perform the latter, you must have an ID field in the location file that matches an ID field in your customer file.
 This field is referred to as Location ID in ENVISION.

 Ensure that the Location ID fields in both files contain the same data and are formatted the same way, otherwise, ENVISION will be unable to join the two files together.
 The Location ID field must be specified for both the customer file and location file when you are importing them for the first time, it cannot be chosen after the initial import.
-For more information about importing files, please see Data Preparation for Importing Files.
+For more information about importing files, please see How do I prepare data for importing files?

 - Customer file